-We have a Waiting List for applicants for adult 7-day, 5-day and Academy membership only.
+We have a waiting list for adult 7-day and 5-day membership only.

 The club benefits from having a reciprocal arrangement with Bearsted Golf Club and from being a member of the Kent Golf Union and the James Braid Group, providing our members with the opportunity to play at other courses across the country.